rrrishi123/graphQL-test/README.md

 1. **Testing query stress**: Test the ability of the GraphQL server to handle a large volume of queries.
 2. **Testing mutation stress**: Test the ability of the GraphQL server to handle a large volume of mutations.
 3. **Testing subscription stress**: Test the ability of the GraphQL server to handle a large volume of subscriptions.

-## Conclusion

-By following these test cases, you can ensure that your GraphQL API is thoroughly tested for functionality, error handling, and performance.
-Make sure to customize these test cases according to your specific use case, and add any additional test cases that may be necessary.
-Happy testing!